Cookies on this website

 - Using electrical stimulation to augment nerve regeneration in people with CTS and other nerve injuries.

-- Studying the contribution of peripheral nerve compressions to migraine headaches.
+- Studying the contribution of peripheral nerve compressions to migraine and other chronic headaches.

-I currently co-supervise three DPhil students in my department, and I am a Stipendiary Lecturer in Human Anatomy at Merton College, where I am tutor to first year undergraduates.
+I currently co-supervise three DPhil students and one MSc by research student.
+I am also a Stipendiary Lecturer in Human Anatomy at Merton College, where I tutor first year medical students.